 (b) a Council approved detector check valve has been fitted on the meter bypass.

-Any unmetered connection provided to supply water to a fire protection system shall not be used for any purpose other than firefighting and testing the fire protection system unless the fire protection system is installed in accordance with NZS 4517.
+Any unmetered connection provided to supply water to a fire protection system shall not be used for any purpose other than firefighting and testing the fire protection system, unless the fire protection system is installed in accordance with NZS 4517.

-Where a fire connection has been installed or located so that it is likely or possible that water may be drawn from it by any person for purposes other than firefighting, Council may require the supply to be metered.
+Council may require the supply to be metered where a fire connection has been installed or located so that it is possible that water may be drawn from it by any person for purposes other than firefighting.

 708.9.4 Fire Hose Reels